Cardinal-Cryptography/ink-exercises/exercises/1-drink-test/README.md

 ## Task

-In the current directory, you will find the `tests` crate with some tests written in the Drink library for the `Voting` contract.
+In the current directory, you will find the `tests` crate with some tests written in the drink library for the `Voting` contract.

 1. Run the existing tests with the following command:
 ```bash